stephenh/stephenh.github.com/_posts/2014-02-12-spark-patterns.markdown

 This uses Scala's pattern matching to "match" against the `Tuple2` (it again uses the parens as syntax sugar), and introduces `userId` as a variable that is equivalent to `_1`.
 And since we aren't using `_2`, we just use `_` to mean "we don't care about this one".

 This has actually served as pretty well, and we continue to use it.

-Pedantically, it's not perfect--the `case (userId, _)` could say `case (foo, _)` and Scala would not care.
-Accessing `userId` (or `foo`) would still be type-safe (the type would be `UserId`), but the `userId` in the pattern match is just a variable name.
-If we were to rename type type to `Username` or something, nothing would force us to go back and change `userId` to `username` in our case statement.
+We also use it a lot for joins:

+    logFooByUserId.cogroup(logBarByUserId).collect {
+      case (userId, (foos, bars)) => ...
+    }
+{: class="brush:scala"}

+Technically, this "use `collect`" idiom is not perfect--it is more verbose as we have to re-introduce `userId`, etc. as more variables.

-In contrast, C# can actually handle this scenario by using [Anonymous Types](http://geekswithblogs.net/BlackRabbitCoder/archive/2012/06/21/c.net-little-wonders-the-joy-of-anonymous-types.aspx).
+C# actually handles this scenario better than Scala by using [Anonymous Types](http://geekswithblogs.net/BlackRabbitCoder/archive/2012/06/21/c.net-little-wonders-the-joy-of-anonymous-types.aspx).
 It allows LINQ to do very similar things as `map`, but to introduce mini-classes along the way (from previous link):

     transactions
       .GroupBy(tx => new { tx.UserId, tx.At.Date })